Dynamic

 The Verdict

-Use Angular if: You want widely used in the industry and can live with specific tradeoffs depend on your use case.
+Use Angular if: You want it is not the right pick for simple websites or rapid prototyping where lighter frameworks like vue or svelte offer faster development cycles and can live with specific tradeoffs depend on your use case.

 Use Apache Flex if: You prioritize it is particularly useful for projects needing complex ui components, real-time data updates, and offline capabilities, as it compiles to adobe flash or html5/javascript via apache flexjs over what Angular offers.